dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-12-bitcoins-are-not-mined-they-are-issued-over-time.md

 ---

 [^fn-step4]: Step four is to start stacking sats or to cry exponentially harder.
 The [choice is yours][memes].

+[^fn-fi]: But hey, maybe that's exactly what you want?

 [pow]: {{ '/pow' | absolute_url }}
 [memes]: {{ '/memes' | absolute_url }}